cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 ## AllowedMsgAllowance

-`AllowedMsgAllowance` is a fee allowance which can be any of `BasicFeeAllowance`, `PeriodicAllowance` but restricted only to the allowed messages mentioned by the granter.
+`AllowedMsgAllowance` is a fee allowance, it can be any of `BasicFeeAllowance`, `PeriodicAllowance` but restricted only to the allowed messages mentioned by the granter.

 +++ https://github.com/cosmos/cosmos-sdk/blob/691032b8be0f7539ec99f8882caecefc51f33d1f/proto/cosmos/feegrant/v1beta1/feegrant.proto#L55-L65

 * `allowance` is either `BasicAllowance` or `PeriodicAllowance`.